the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 But if you can't commit to the grind, I think as long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.

-My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason though similar flavors of correct, efficient logic, data structures, and edge-case handling.
+My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason through similar flavors of correct, efficient logic, data structures, and edge-case handling.

 Nonetheless, I suggest you resist the urge to vibe code everything.